 3. Use the debt avalanche method.

 Public Loan Forgiveness is great for those who work in the public sector.
+Try to utilize the PSLF program to pay off your student loan debt if you work in the public sector.
 However, many people won’t qualify.
 When you are deciding how to repay your student loan, it’s important to think about the pros and cons of each strategy.
 Deciding to have a debt repayment strategy is already putting you steps ahead of others.
 If you are interested in public service loan forgiveness, or if you want to pay off your student loan debt faster, schedule a complimentary discovery call today.